chihaya/chihaya/README.md

 chihaya
 =======

 Due to the many inconsistencies AB has with Gazelle, Chihaya is not ready for general use.
-Currently the way Chihaya finds out about new and deleted data is by polling the database server, which is highly inefficent as well as introducing a race condition when data is deleted from the source (due to `INSERT INTO x ON DUPLICATE KEY UPDATE` being used).
+Currently the way Chihaya finds out about new and deleted data is by polling the database server, which is highly inefficent and introduces a race condition when data is deleted from the source (due to `INSERT INTO x ON DUPLICATE KEY UPDATE` being used).
 Once [Batter](https://github.com/wafflesfm/batter) is ready for use, Chihaya will be updated to use a pubsub architecture for loading these data changes.

 Compiling
 ---------